Sunghoon-cloud/Topic-based-Clustering/README.md

-This repo provides the source codes and the three datasets to help any model users to replicate the results in Kim et al. (2024) "A Topic-based Segmentation Model for Identifying Segment-Level Drivers of Star Ratings from Unstructured Text Reviews", the Journal of Marketing Research
+This repo provides the R package with sample data and instruction script to help any potential users to use the methods introduced in Kim et al. (2024) "A Topic-based Segmentation Model for Identifying Segment-Level Drivers of Star Ratings from Unstructured Text Reviews", the Journal of Marketing Research.
+Also, this repo includes source codes and datasets for replicating the results in ther paper.
+This repo includes 5 parts as below.

-A. Replicating Illustrative Simulation study in Kim et al. (2024)
+A. Replicating Illustrative Simulation study (this folder includes one file)

-  Illustrative_Simulation_Study.R

- From the top to bottom, this R code includes:
+   1. Full codes for replicating Illustrative simulation study.R

+	: By running this source codes from begining to the bottom in R, you can replicate the illustrative simulation study in the paper

-  (1) generating a simulation data described in Kim et al. (2024) (2) estimating the topic-based segmentation model (3) identifying topics (frequently co-occurring neighbor words) (4) generating hierarchical dendrograms as shown in figure 2 in the paper
+	This R code file includes (1) codes for generating for a simulation data, (2) codes for estimating the topic-based segmentation model, (3) codes for 	identifying topics (frequently co-occurring neighbor words), and (4) codes for generating hierarchical dendrograms as shown in figure 2 in the paper

- At the end, we can check identified dimensions compared with the true dimensions.

-B. Packages
+B. Model Packages (this folder includes four files)

-We developed user-friendly packages with a simple sample simulation data for helping easy application.
+	We developed user-friendly packages with a simple sample simulation data which can help any model users simply apply the package to their datasets.
+In this folder we included following four files.

-(B-1) Preprocessing Text.R
-: This is the R code to extract word-frequency matrix (X) from unstructured text reviews.
-The step should be employed to the outputs of (A-2) step before running the Topic based Segmentation Model to preprocess the unstructured review texts.
-Any users need to run these codes before running the main model code of (B-2) for all empirical studies (1. restaurant-level segmentation, 2. customer-level segmentation, 3. professor segmentation).

-(B-2) Topic-based Segmentation Model.R
+   2. Instruction script to run Topic-based Segmentation Packages.txt
-This is the main R code of the Topic based Segmentation Model estimates the sequential choice model by calling "Est_SCM_202105.R".

-(B-3) Identifying_Dimensions.R
-This is the R code of post-hoc analyses to identify dimensions by generating dendrograms (akin to heatmap) to understand co-occurrence structure between words.
+	: This is Instruction for running the two packages of "Package_Topic-based_Segmentation.R" and "Package_Dendrogram_Dimensions.R" with a simple sample data for helping any users to apply the model to their datasets.

+   Package_Topic-based_Segmentation.R

+	: This is a function package for topic-based segmentation (i.e., latent class regression with group variable selection).

+   Package_Dendrogram_Dimensions.R

+	: This is a package for generating dendrogram for identifying topics.

+   sample_data.csv

+	: This is a sample data.
+True parameter values are presented in the "2.
+Instruction script to run Topic-based Segmentation Packages.txt".

-C. Empirical application studies with YELP
+C. Empirical Studies of Customer-level Segmentation with YELP (this folder includes 2 files)

-Yelp Dataset Terms of Use, we can't distribute the Yelp data.
-So, we share the link (https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset/versions/6) where anyone can download the same data.
-Then, this code enables any users to extract the dataset used in the Kim et al. (2024).
-Once any user downloads the Yelp datasets from the provided link, the user can prepare the same datasets used in the Kim et al. (2024) by running the provided R code.
+Note, given the terms of agreement by YELP, we provide the link to download the same Yelp datasets (https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset/versions/6) used in Kim et al. (2024).
+The provided codes below help replicate the customer-level segmentation results with the raw Yelp data downloaded from the link.

+   3-a.
+Preprocessing raw Yelp Reviews for Customer-level Segmentation.txt

+	: This is R code for preprocessing the downloaded Yelp data and building DV and IVs matrix for customer-level segmentation study.

-   (C-1) Instruction for replicating Yelp Empirical Study in Kim et al. (2024)
+   3-b.
+Instruction for replicating Customer-level Segmentation analysis.txt

-   (C-2) Process_Arizona_Restaurant_Brands.R
+	: This is instruction script for replicating customer-level segmentation study with Yelp

+D. Empirical Studies of Restaurant-level Segmentation with YELP (this folder includes 2 files)

+The provided codes below help replicate the restaurant-level segmentation results with the raw Yelp data downloaded from the link.

+   4-a.
+Preprocessing raw Yelp reviews_Restaruant Segmentation.txt

-This code extracts the dataset (e.g., Arizona-based restaurant brands with more than 10 reviews) from the original Yelp data for restaurant-level segmentation analysis in the first empirical application study section.
+	: This is R code for preprocessing the downloaded Yelp data and building DV and IVs matrix for restaurant-level segmentation study.

-   (C-3) Process_One_Restaurant_Largest_Reviews.R
-This code extract the dataset (e.g., An Italian restaurant with the largest number of reviews) from the original Yelp data for customer-level segmentation study in the second empirical application study.
-If model user wants to see the results relatively quickly, the dataset is recommended given the size is smaller and running time is faster.
+   4-b.
+Instruction for replicating restaurant-level segmentation analysis.txt

+	: This is instruction script for replicating restaurant-level segmentation study with Yelp

-D. Empirical application study with ProfessorRatings
+E. Empirical application study with ProfessorRatings (this folder includes 2 files)

-   (D-1) Instruction for replicating ProfessorRating Empirical Study in Web Appendix of Kim et al. (2024)

-   (D-2) Process_ProfessorRatings.R
-This code helps to prepare ProfessorRating Empirical Study in Web Appendix of Kim et al. (2024)

-   (D-3) Professor_Rating.rds
+   5. Instructions for replicating Professor ratings review study.txt

-This is the R data for Professor Ratings Review.
+	: This is instruction script to replicate the Professor ratings reviews study in Web Appendix.

+   Professor_ratings_words_freq.csv

+	: Ratings and word frequency matrix extracted from the Professor ratings reviews which were scrapped by author.